arkRedM/ua-iamai-abhinav-harish-python/README.md

 2. Current Solution

 a.
 Email can be in any language just a valid format (email@email.com), Python Idna library is used to encode to universal format.
-This is saved to PostgresSQL
+This is saved to PostgresSQL(Database)

 b.
 Retrieve operation is also based on same Python Idna library which can be decoded back to the entered format.